Clinical Trials of Emerging Therapies for Retinal Degeneration Patients: Hope and Opportunities

 - Gain insights about the clinical trial process from the perspective of the investigator.

-The course will be delivered by Alan Kimura, MD, PhD, president and a partner at Colorado Retina, the largest retina-specialty private practice in the Rocky Mountain West.
+The course was delivered by Alan Kimura, MD, PhD, president and a partner at Colorado Retina, the largest retina-specialty private practice in the Rocky Mountain West.
 In addition to providing care and treatment for patients with inherited retinal diseases and age-related macular degeneration, he is an investigator in clinical trials for emerging retinal disease therapies.
 Dr. Kimura received his medical degree from Chicago Medical School, and in-between his two-year vitreoretinal fellowship at the University of Iowa and joining the faculty at the University of Iowa, he returned to the University of Illinois where he did his ophthalmology residency to take another fellowship under Dr. Gerald Fishman in inherited retinal diseases and clinical electrophysiology.
 After a decade on faculty at Iowa and earning tenure, Dr. Kimura started in private practice retina in Denver in 1996.
 Dr Kimura earned his master’s degree in public health from the Johns Hopkins Bloomberg School of Public Health.
 Using that knowledge, Colorado Retina was selected to be part of a $700 million Medicare Innovation Center project on practice transformation, earning “Exemplary Practice” designation and being named to the National Teaching Faculty.

 *All other clinicians will receive a Certificate of Attendance stating this activity was certified for AMA PRA Category 1 Credit™.